 So, here are some great Alt text tips for all those email marketers who wish to use images in their emails, but are reluctant to do so.

 One or two sentences are more than enough in your Alt text.
 It should be meaningful and enticing enough for the subscribers to view the image.

-The email by Travelocity has short Alt text supported by a clear description of their offerings.
+The email by Crate&Barrel has a short Alt text for each individual section supported by a clear description of their offerings.

 Right from the subject line to the content and Alt text, everything is in sync with the email purpose that encourages the subscriber to view the images or click through the CTAs.